Pipeline for Early Childhood Educators

 - Students pursuing the teaching licensure program will be required to complete a sequence of courses that may result in additional credits beyond the minimum credits for graduation.
 Students should speak with their academic advisors to best plan for each term.

 - Ideal applicants will have experience working with groups of children in the 4-8 year age range and a disposition for working with children from diverse cultural, linguistic, abilities and socio-economic backgrounds.

 - Prerequisites for this option include: MATH 1125 & 1126, ESCFE 3206 & ESEPSY 2309.

 - Individuals with completed bachelor's degree are not eligible for this opportunity

 - Current or future employment in early childhood education (preschool, school, daycare, etc.)

 - Commitment to work in Franklin county in early childhood for three years after graduation

 - Must be an Ohio resident

 The PEACE program accepts applications on a biennial basis.
-The next application window will open in November, 2021, for a program start in Autumn semester, 2022.
+The next application window will open on November 15, for a program start in Autumn semester.

 Online Information Sessions